Garrafao/TemporalReferencing/README.md

 ```
 @inproceedings{Dubossarskyetal19,
-title = {{Time-Out: Temporal Referencing for Robust Modeling of Lexical Semantic Change}},
+	title = {Time-Out: Temporal Referencing for Robust Modeling of Lexical Semantic Change},
-author = {Dubossarsky, Haim and Hengchen, Simon and Tahmasebi, Nina and Schlechtweg, Dominik},
+	author = {Haim Dubossarsky and Simon Hengchen and Nina Tahmasebi and Dominik Schlechtweg},
-    booktitle = "Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)",
+    booktitle = {Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics},
-    year = "2019",
+    year = {2019},
-    address = "Florence, Italy",
+    address = {Florence, Italy},
-    publisher = "Association for Computational Linguistics"
+    publisher = {Association for Computational Linguistics},
+	pages = {457--470}
 }
 ```